 Entry to this programme requires a 2(ii) undergraduate degree in a relevant subject, e.g. economics, finance, accounting or management from a university, or a similar qualification from any other institution.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
-In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.

 Months of entry

 Banking and financial services represents a highly competitive and rapidly changing sector in every modern economy.
 Changes in customer requirements, technology, competitive conditions and regulation create the need for managers, traders and analysts to make rapid and often far-reaching decisions about their short term operations and long term strategies.
 The MSc and MA in Banking and Finance degree courses at Bangor offer you a unique opportunity to study advanced theory and practice relating to financial services, and to develop an appreciation of the causes and significance of current developments in this vitally important and dynamic sector of the economy.

 Issues you will tackle as part of your MSc or MA Banking and Finance degree programme include:

 - Why are the banking systems in different countries (such as the UK, Germany, Japan and the US) so diverse?

 - What determines the structure, performance and efficiency of banking and financial markets?

 - Why do banks and financial intermediaries exist?

 - What are the main theories of the banking firm?

 - How relevant are financial intermediaries in a world of increasing securitization and with the evolution of virtual banking?